romana/rlog/README.md

                     "INFO".
 If it is set to "NONE" then all logging is disabled, except Trace logs, which are controlled via a separate variable.
-In addition, log levels can be set for individual files.
-See below for more information.
+In addition, log levels can be set for individual files (see below for more information).
-                    Default: INFO (meaning that INFO and higher is logged)
+                    Default: INFO - meaning that INFO and higher is logged.
 * RLOG_TRACE_LEVEL: "Trace" log messages take an additional numeric level as first parameter.
 The user can specify an arbitrary number of levels.
 Set RLOG_TRACE_LEVEL to a number.
 All